 Makarov chuckled, "yes, of course.
 You think I have no resources of my own?
-I know more about you than would probably make you comfortable child."
+I know more about you than would probably make you comfortable."

-Lucy blushed, not wanting to think about that.
+Lucy faltered, not wanting to think about that.

 For a moment Lucy just sat there awestruck, unsure what to say or even do for that matter.
-Then after a moment of dumbfounded silence she shook her head, rubbing her eyes, and stifling a yawn.
 Standing she stretched, suddenly feeling the weight of fatigue sitting upon her.

 She needed to make a quick visit to the woods, she had a lot of tell Eve.